 To make the perfect and most tasteful Ratatouille, here are a few tips you need to follow:

-- Firstly, it is important that you keep dice the eggplant, sprinkle sea salt on top, and leave it in a colander for about 20 minutes.
+- Firstly, it is important that you keep dicing the eggplant, sprinkle sea salt on top, and leave it in a colander for about 20 minutes.
 This helps in getting rid of excess water from the vegetable.
 Furthermore, it is also good for its flavor.
 As with water, the bitter flavor is also balanced.

 - If you don’t have fresh herbs available, you can use dried herbs instead as well.